Evidence Based Research, Naturally

 • Characterization of botanicals with antiviral activity against emerging Zika virus infections.

-• Controlling the threat of herpes and ebola viruses: The mechanism of action and active constituents of Melissa Officinalis.
+• Controlling the threat of herpes and Ebola viruses: The mechanism of action and active constituents of Melissa Officinalis.

 • Development of bacterial resistance to antimicrobial botanicals.